cashshuffle/spec/CASHFUSION.md

 ## Phase 3.
 Player Commitments

 In this phase, the player sends a message containing 23 commitments to the server (one for each of their transaction components).
 Each commitment is a tuple consisting of a salted SHA-256 hash of their component, an ephemeral "communication" public key, and the (Pedersen) amount commitment for the component.
-Additionally, there is a SHA-256 hash of random number which serves as a random number commitment from the player.
+Additionally, there is a SHA-256 hash of random number which serves as a random number commitment from the player, and finally: the combined Pedersen secret value.

 Message 3 (from client to server): `<MESSAGE_TYPE><PAYLOAD_1>...<PAYLOAD_23><BLIND_SIGNATURE_REQUEST_1>...<BLIND_SIGNATURE_REQUEST_23><RANDOM_NUMBER_COMMITMENT><COMBINED_PEDERSEN_SECRET_VALUE>`